pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 credit: pixabay

-"Either-or thinking kills the DREAM." - Paul Ebreo
+"Either-or thinking kills the DREAM." - Paul J Ebreo

 ## DREAM BIG: A Framework for Transforming Aspiration into Reality